Nasglobal/hospitalRegisterSystem-phpMongodb-/README.md

 # hospitalRegisterSystem-phpMongodb-
-hospital registration system built with php and mongodb using vendor
+hospital registration system built with html, javascript, php and mongodb using vendor